Materiality Assessment

 The right approach for your company

-Our proven and efficient methodology enables us to conduct materiality analyses that are tailored to your company’s specific needs.
-Whether it’s an initial, pragmatic assessment of your business activities’ impacts, an update of an existing materiality analysis, or a comprehensive double materiality analysis aligned with CSRD – we work with you to define the right approach.
-This ensures that the scope and depth of the analysis are precisely aligned with your strategic objectives, regulatory obligations, and available resources.
+Using our proven and efficient methodology, we create materiality analyses that are individually tailored to your company.
+Whether you need an initial pragmatic analysis of the impact of your business activities, an update of an existing materiality analysis, or a comprehensive double materiality analysis in accordance with CSRD, we will work with you to develop the right approach.
+This ensures that the scope and depth of the analysis are precisely aligned with your strategic goals, regulatory requirements and company resources.

 Single materiality assessment